 Back in November of 1991 Disney released their animated version of Beauty and the Beast which won Oscars for best original score and best original song.
-It was also the very first full length animated feature film to be nominated for Best Picture at the Academy Awards.
+The very first full length animated feature film nominated for Best Picture at the Academy Awards.
 Nearly 25 1/2 years later Disney has brought this classic film to life in a live action version of the film.
 Will this movie live up to one of the most beloved movies of all time?
 Let’s take a look.

 - The music.
 All of the classic songs are included and relatively unchanged but there are a few places where the beats are slightly different which adds a bit of freshness to these wonderful songs.
 There are also several new songs that go well with the rest of the movie.